-The NRS paddle shoe is an excellent kayaking shoe for women.
+The NRS paddle shoe is a perfect kayaking shoe for women.
 This shoe gives you a great fit and all-day comfort.
 The high-top design keeps you warm but is not bulky.

 The zipper makes it easy to put on and take off with 3mm Terraprene neoprene, and an added titanium layer helps keep you warm.

 The wraparound sole provides extra protection for your heels and toes.
 The sole is 3mm thick and protects your feet from rocks and tree roots.

 If you are looking for a flexible kayak shoe that will keep you warm in chilly conditions, this wet shoe is worth a shot.
 The shoe is flexible, protects your feet, and keeps you warm.
 This is an excellent option for all types of paddlers.